Upcoming Retreat Dates

 Allowing Your Thinking-Mind To Rest

-Sitting practice is not for striving.
-It is not working on concentration.
-It is not reaching for any particular experience.
-It is not focusing like a laser beam.
-Thinking includes the stories you tell yourself, such as explanations, conclusions, justifications, narratives, and other ideas.
-These thoughts come from somewhere.
-Underneath them are feelings — reactions you have to inputs from the senses, including the mind.
-Allowing thinking to come to rest means allowing the thought-maker to coast to a natural stop, like a bowling ball rolling into sand.
-You can also think of this as setting them aside, or putting them down, as if they were a backpack full of rocks.
-You might notice that there’s a little bit of physical strain and muscle tension related to thinking.
+You might notice that there’s a little bit of physical strain and muscle tension related both to forming concepts and to ignoring.
 Allow this tension to soften a little bit and all of the things underneath the thought reveal themselves.
 You may notice a reluctance to acknowledge what is there.
 Allow yourself to unclench and be at ease with whatever is present and you may find that there is something under that, too.
 The Japanese Zen Master Dogen wrote, “Sit solidly in samadhi and think not-thinking.
 How do you think not-thinking?
 This is the art of zazen.”

 Sitting is also an opportunity to practice being gentle and kind both to yourself and to whatever guests (sensations, feelings, stories) arrive.
 Allow any tension or squeezing of muscles to soften a little bit, just like letting go of your in-breath and allowing the breath to return to the air.
 This tension in your body is related to suffering, the distance between the way things are and your ideas about the way things are.
 You can see whatever arises and all of the conditions underneath them.